Finding the nonnegative minimal solutions of Cauchy PDEs in a volatility-stabilized market: Discussion

 \section{Discussion}

-Numerical approaches to solve high-dimensional PDEs have been focused on the unique solution of the PDEs.
-In the paper, we investigate a probabilistic approach to solve the nonnegative minimal solution of a Cauchy PDE under the volatility-stabilized market.
-The existence of multiple solutions of the PDE is essential in the relative arbitrage and Stochastic Portfolio Theory literature.
-Through the transformation of the stock capitalization to time-changed squared Bessel processes, we solve the optimal arbitrage quantity numerically and demonstrate the smooth behavior of the arbitrage quantity with respect to time and space from the numerical experiments.
+Numerical approaches to high-dimensional PDEs typically requires the PDEs to have a unique solution.
+However, the existence of multiple solutions of the PDEs in Stochastic Portfolio Theory literature is essential, and solving the nonnegative minimal solution receives particular interests.
+In this paper, we investigate a probabilistic approach to solve the nonnegative minimal solution of a Cauchy PDE in the volatility-stabilized market.
+By formulating the stock capitalizations as time-changed squared Bessel processes, we solve the optimal arbitrage quantity numerically and demonstrate its regularity in time and space empirically.
+The extension of this approach to a more general market setup (\cite{ichiba2020relative, yang2023relative}) as an interacting particle system is related to numerical methods for stochastic differential games.
+Here, a possible next step is to solve the associated obstacle problem in the vein of Section~\ref{sec: rbsde} based on the corresponding forward-backward PDEs (\cite{achdou2020mean}).

-The extension of this approach to volatility-stabilized market with interacting investors is related to the numerical methods for stochastic differential games.
-One possible way is to solve the discretized system of forward-backward PDEs.
-The finite-difference scheme is first introduced by \cite{achdou2010mean}, focusing on stationary and evolutive versions of the MFG models.
-The existence and uniqueness properties and the bounds for the solutions of the discrete schemes are also proved.
-The paper \cite{achdou2020mean} extends the aforementioned finite difference scheme to extended mean field games where the players interact through both the states and controls.
-In general, a promising next step is to look for an efficient deep learning approach to tackle differential equations with multiple solutions.